-Data is presented as means $\pm$ SD and medians (percentile 25 and percentile 75) or counts and percentages.
-A comparison of demographic and clinical characteristics between groups at baseline was performed using Fisher's exact test.
+Data are presented as means $\pm SD$ and medians (25th percentile and 75th percentile) or counts and percentages.
+A comparison of demographic and clinical characteristics between groups at baseline was performed using a Fisher's exact test.
 Given the small sample size, non-parametric statistics were used for hypothesis testing.
-Comparison of EC indices, sedentary time, and QoL scores between groups at each time-point were made using the Unpaired Two-Samples Wilcoxon Test.
+Comparison of EC indices, sedentary time, and QoL scores between groups at each timepoint were made using the Unpaired Two-Samples Wilcoxon Test.
 The effect of time in each group was evaluated using the Friedman test.
 When there was a significant Friedman test, post hoc pairwise Wilcoxon signed-rank tests with Benjamini-Hochberg corrections were applied.
-A One-Way Repeated Measures ANOVA Analysis of Variance method was also applied.
+A One-Way Repeated Measures Analysis of Variance (ANOVA) method was also applied.
 Finally, post hoc comparisons were performed using the Tukey test when appropriate.

-As part of the Non-parametric variance analysis (ATS), the relative treatment effects (RTEs) were calculated and presented in graphs.
+As part of the non-parametric variance analysis (ATS), the relative treatment effects (RTEs) were calculated and presented in graphs.
 An RTE was defined as the probability of the participants in one group having larger (higher or lower) scores compared with the scores of all participants under study.
-The RTE ranges between 0 and 1.
+The RTEs range between 0 and 1.
 If the null hypotheses of no group, time, or interaction effects are not rejected, all groups should have an RTE of 0.50.
-Multivariable Generalized Estimating Equations (GEE) models with a binomial distribution, an unstructured covariance structure, and log as the link function were applied to determine the effects of group, time, and the interaction between group and time on meeting PA guidelines variable (yes/no).
+Multivariable Generalized Estimating Equations (GEE) models with a binomial distribution, an unstructured covariance structure, and log as the link function were applied to determine the effects of group, time, and the interaction between group and time on meeting PA guideline variables (yes/no).
 All analyses were performed in R 4.0.1 for Mac (RStudio: Integrated Development for R. RStudio, Inc., Boston, MA, USA).
 The "nparLD" [21], "rstatix" [22], and "geepack" [23] libraries were used.
 A level of significance of 0.05 for all analyses was applied.